wutron/dlccoestimation/README.txt

     make install prefix=/usr/local

-DLCoal can also run directly from the source directory.
+DLC_COEST can also run directly from the source directory.
 Simply add the bin/ directory to your PATH or create symlinks to the scripts within bin/ to any directory on your PATH.